How did all of this start?

 On June 7, 2006, as part of our Program for Schools, we launched our guided walking tours throughout Cabbagetown, for students and teachers, in both English and French.

-The walking tours are customized and led by members of the Cabbagetown People committee, Cabbagetown Preservation Association guides.
+The walking tours are customized and led by volunteer guides associated with the Cabbagetown People committee of the Cabbagetown Preservation Association.
 The tours are designed to expose children to the extraordinary people who lived and thrived here, many of whom were new immigrants, while others were visible minorities.
 During the walking tours, our experienced guides incorporate elements of local history and descriptions of everyday life of the relevant period when telling the stories of these outstanding people, for a fuller appreciation of their contributions and legacies.

 We have developed various materials which can serve as stand-alone resources or be used to pre-teach students before they tour.
 These include a 74 page teacher resource booklet in French, interactive games and surveys for students, in English and French, and an informational DVD also in English and French, and available on this website.

 Cabbagetown People has gained wide exposure both within the local community and beyond through a number of organized walking tours by the CPA, the walking tour program for students, Heritage Toronto, the Royal Ontario Museum, and has been featured on a short film produced by Rogers Television entitled, “Legends of Cabbagetown”, as part of their “Structures” series on the history and architecture of Toronto.